“How might we assist one who has brought us such yuletide joy?”

 None of that unnerved her as much as the Devillers matriarch does.
 This great and terrible darkness and enigma that she’s let poison her soul.
 Soil her very mind.
 Whose gravity she cannot seem to escape, or even resist, and whom she’s not even sure she wants to.
 Whose daughters she might even truly care for in her dead black heart, whatever their monstrous flaws (who is she to judge another monster).

 “What mouse might dare in this home?”
-Caroline ventures, trying to focus on the mirth and not the woman’s sheer dark weight.
-It’s alike unto only one other she has ever felt.
+Caroline ventures.
+She tries to focus on the mirth and not the sheer dark weight of the ’woman’s presence.
+It’s like unto only one other she has ever felt.
 Another so seductive…

 “I shudder to think of the price it might pay for the sound of its scurrying feet in these hallowed halls.
 I should think it would only be caught dead at this hour.”